Coronavirus updates: US records under 50,000 new cases for 2nd straight day

 Here's how the news is developing today.
 All times Eastern.
 Please refresh this page for updates.

-More than 45,000 new cases of COVID-19 were identified in the United States on Monday, according to a count kept by Johns Hopkins University.
+There were 49,544 new cases of COVID-19 identified in the United States on Monday, according to a count kept by Johns Hopkins University.

-It's the second straight day that the daily caseload is under 50,000 -- a low that the country hasn't seen for weeks.
-The latest day-to-day increase is also down from the country's peak of 77,000 new cases, identified on July 16.
+It's the second consecutive day that the nation has recorded under 50,000 new cases.
+An additional 525 coronavirus-related deaths were also reported.

+Sunday's caseload is well below the record set on July 16, when more than 77,000 new cases were identified in a 24-hour reporting period.

-A total of 4,717,568 people in the United States have been diagnosed with COVID-19 since the pandemic began, and at least 155,469 of them have died, according to Johns Hopkins.
-The cases include people from all 50 U.S. states, Washington, D.C., and other U.S. territories as well as repatriated citizens.
+A total of 5,094,565 people in the U.S. have been diagnosed with COVID-19 since the pandemic began, and at least 163,465 of them have died, according to Johns Hopkins.
+The cases include people from all 50 U.S. states, Washington, D.C. and other U.S. territories as well as repatriated citizens.

 By May 20, all U.S. states had begun lifting stay-at-home orders and other restrictions put in place to curb the spread of the novel coronavirus.
 The day-to-day increase in the country's cases then hovered around 20,000 for a couple of weeks before shooting back up and crossing 70,000 for the first time in mid-July.